-Ever held a sheet of paper or a piece of fabric and wondered what makes it feel just right for its purpose?
-Maybe it’s the weight, the thickness, or how it drapes.
-That’s where GSM comes in—a term that’s like a secret code for anyone working with paper, fabric, or textiles.
-Short for Gram per Square Meter, GSM is all about measuring how heavy a material is, and it’s a big deal in industries like printing, fashion, and packaging.
-In this blog, we’re going to unpack everything about GSM: what it stands for, how to calculate it, and why it matters for things like your favorite t-shirt or that fancy business card.
-Let’s dive in with a cup of coffee and some curiosity!
+Ever get your hands on a piece of paper or cloth and wonder what makes it feel so good?
+Perhaps it’s the weight, the thickness, or the way it flows.
+That’s where GSM comes in—a word that’s like a secret code for anyone who deals with paper, fabric, or textiles.
+GSM, which stands for Gram per Square Meter, is a measure of how heavy a material is and is widely used in printing, fashion, and packaging, among other materials.
+In this blog, we are going to break down everything about GSM: what it means, how to calculate it, and how important it is for things like your favorite t-shirt or even that fancy business card.
+Let’s brew ourselves a cup and see what we’re curious about!

 GSM is like a universal yardstick that helps everyone—designers, manufacturers, even shoppers—pick the right material for the job.
 But how do you actually figure out what a material’s GSM is?
 That’s where some simple math comes in.